 - Are your marketing strategies too similar across different platforms?

 - Are you communicating with your consumers in a relatable, informative way?

 - How often are you engaging with your audience when they comment, message, or mention your company?

-So there are numerous tools used by top digital agencies you can use to build your digital strategy, including newer ones like adaptive experimentation, validated learning and active planning, to boost your ROI and bottom line—if you know how to use them.
+So there are numerous tools used by top digital agencies you can use to build your digital strategy and still others to build your digital transformation strategy, including newer ones like adaptive experimentation, validated learning and active planning, to boost your ROI and bottom line—if you know how to use them.
 Which of the above has been the most helpful for your business, or for the brands you manage?
 Let us know in the comments!